Image Source: N3Gï

 Peaks visible from Chakka meadows

-Kinnaur Kailash peak, which is also a stone pillar, stands to a height of 6,050 meters.
-It is believed to be the manifestation of lord Shiva and one of five Kailash.
+Kinnaur Kailash peak, which is also a stone pillar, stands at a height of 6,050 meters.
+It is believed to be the manifestation of Lord Shiva and one of five Kailash.
 Thousands of devotees come and visit the peak in the month of August.

 Raldang Peak lies to the east of Kinnaur Kailash and is often confused with the Kinnaur Kailash peak.
-The snowy peak stands to a height of 5,499 meters.
+The snowy peak stands at a height of 5,499 meters.

 Jorkaden peak